 The dream goes against the grain of Jungian psychology, as the brew is left alone in the darkness.
 There is no need for an intervention of consciousness.
 The conscious mind initiates the process, waits a long time, and goes down and fetches the brew when its ready.
 Moreover, it revolves around something very tiny; a mere thimblefull of ‘red elixir’.
 This represents alchemical ‘circular distillation’.
 In another dream a midget approached me and pronounced: “It’s better to be a little fountain that spouts water than to be a large fountain whose source has run dry.”

 Evidently, my unconscious opposed the view of the Self as the large fountain that encompasses all opposites, including a worldly career.
-Nor did it condone the Jungian view of the relation to the unconscious, namely as an heroic struggle.
+Nor did it condone the Jungian view of the relation to the unconscious, namely as a heroic struggle.
 Since this represents my personal equation, it is not necessarily relevant to all people.
 But my point is that Jungian psychology builds, to a large degree, on Jung’s personal equation, which has led to a partial misinterpretation of the psyche.
 It is not altogether wrong, but neither is it the whole truth.
 Jung’s psychology focuses on the large fountain but forgets about the little fountain.
 This explains why he could not appreciate modern art, which belongs to the trinitarian mystery of transcendence.

 Yet, this is merely how Jung expresses it in theory.
 In practice, Jung closed himself into a little room, where he wrote slightly awkward texts, and made paintings that were lacking in artistic value.
 He also built castles in the sand.
 So he seems to have pointed the way to the little fountain in his actions.
 The problem is that he interprets this activity for us in grandiose terms as an archetypal “primordial experience”.
 His metaphysical proclivity took over, when he theorized about his experiences.
 It is especially evident in his view of the mandala, which to him denotes the totality of life and portrays the architecture of the psyche.
 By painting them he encompasses life’s phenomena and forges them into a wholeness, an esoteric practice with pronounced effects on personality, which will also have a synchronistic (divinely coincidental) impact.
 It is overmuch.
-As evident from his autobiography, he struggled against the unconscious insistence that his mandalas were ‘mere art’ (cf. Jung, 1989, ch.6).
+As evident from his autobiography, he struggled against the unconscious insistence that his mandalas were ‘mere art’ (cf. Jung, 1989, ch.
+6).

 The mandala would symbolize the little fountain, which serves as an escape from life’s encumbrance.
 It’s a loophole into another transcendental world, away from our conscious obsessions.
 When Jung sought refuge in his little room under the staircase, he spent time incubating in the “little world”, which is modest and unassuming.
 This place was remote from the big world and its conscious affections, including Jungian tenets of the stages of individuation.
 During this time, the elixir is allowed to brew quietly in the unconscious.
-The “smallest of sparks” (scintillulae) that are being gathered through this process, is the spirit proper.
+The “smallest of sparks” (scintillulae), which are being gathered through this process, is the spirit proper.

 The fundamental Jungian tenets ought to be corrected along such lines, augmented with a sound and modernized psychological version of trinitarian mystical theology.
 Not only will it gain scientific respectability in the eyes of academia, but it will help to solve the spiritual frustration that I sense in the critics of Jungian psychology.
 Arguably, the focus on integration could lead to a blockage of individuation.
 Jung also had an infatuation with the themes of coniunctio oppositorum, complexio oppositorum, etc. (cf. Henderson, 2010, here).
 The Jungian Self is the large fountain that encompasses all the opposites.
 After all, Jung had his gaze fixed on the unconscious, and he relates what he saw.
 In fact, the Self constellates in such compensatory form because the conscious standpoint of Jung’s is that of “differentiation”.
 In order to become an individual, one must prune away everything that doesn’t belong to personality.
 On the other hand, when themes of integration and Self of Completeness are elevated as ideals, what follows is that differentiation is thwarted.
 It gives rise to a similar problem as in Christianity, namely a sanctimonious form of imitatio Christi.
-There is a tendency toward imitating the ideals of a complete personality, that has integrated into itself the nature of the opposite sex, and is equally much engaged in the world as devoted to active imagination.
-This is not integration proper — it is imitation, which is the hallmark of religion.
+There is a tendency toward imitating the ideals of a complete personality that has integrated into itself the nature of the opposite sex, and is equally much engaged in the world as devoted to active imagination.
+This is not integration proper — it is ritualistic imitation, which is the hallmark of religion.

 The pagan sacrifice